ncphillips/makersasylum.com/summer-program-in-advanced-robotics-and-ai.md

 ---
-title: Summer Program in Advanced Robotics and AI
+title: 'Summer Program: Advanced Robotics and AI'
 description: An intensive hands on learning program especially curated for the age group of 12 - 18
 image: ''